nguyentrungduc134/Amazon-S3-multipart-API/README.md

 - **Upload Parts**: Upload individual parts of the object, specifying the part number and data for each part.
 Parts must be between 5 MB and 5 GB, except for the last part which can be smaller.
 - **Complete**: After uploading all parts, you complete the multipart upload.
 Amazon S3 concatenates the parts into a single object and makes it available in the bucket.

-Deploy the application
+## Deploy the application
-Prerequisite
+Prerequisites
-Install and configure AWS CLI
+Install and configure A[WS CLI ](https://aws.amazon.com/cli/)
 Install and bootstrap AWS CDK
 Deploy
 Clone this repository to your local computer.